pezra/blog/is-ruby-immature.md

 Libraries that are low traffic areas don't get the effort that high use libraries do in any language.
 Even though `Set` is part of the standard library, it is definitely counts as a low traffic area.
-Hence, it has never been optimized for large numbers of items.This is appropriate because as we [learned from Ron Pike][unix] "n is usually small".
+Hence, it has never been optimized for large numbers of items.
+This is appropriate because as we [learned from Ron Pike][unix] "n is usually small".
 The benefits of handling large sets performantly is not worth the addition complexity for a low traffic library.

 [unix]: http://www.faqs.org/docs/artu/ch01s06.html